oncode/handorgel/README.md

   // content class if fold is open
   contentOpenClass: 'handorgel__content--open',

-  // content class if fold has been opened (transition finished)
+  // header class if fold has been opened (transition finished)
   headerOpenedClass: 'handorgel__header--opened',
   // content class if fold has been opened (transition finished)
   contentOpenedClass: 'handorgel__content--opened',